 As you can see, the only hypothetical scenario where repeat rapists don’t commit more than half of all rapes is when they are just one-third of rapists and commit only two rapes.
 And if repeat rapists are two-thirds of all rapists, then the lowest possible percentage of rapes committed by them is 80%.

-Now for what the research shows, again starting with the publicly available data from that study of typical college men, one of two samples used by Swartout and colleagues.
+Now, let’s consider what the research shows, again starting with the publicly available data from that study of typical college men, one of two samples used by Swartout and colleagues.
 As shown above, the repeat rapists are 61% of all rapists for pre-college (from age 14), 69% for freshman year, 71% for sophomore year, and 88% for junior year.
 And the average numbers of rapes they reported committing are 4.6 for pre-college, 3.4 for freshman year (from September to May, equivalent to 4.5 in 12 months), 4.3 for sophomore year (in 12 months, including the prior summer), and 5.2 for junior year (12 months).

 (Methodological details: The researchers who created the public database for this study [inexplicably] re-coded “missing” and “no response” values of responses to survey items into “never” having raped during that year of college; for my calculations, averages were calculated as conservatively as possible, with item responses of “3 to 5” coded as 3 and “more than 5” as 6, and I eliminated all potential double-counting of rapes.
 Thus my frequency estimates are definitely under-estimates.)